jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 pip install python-arango
 ```

-## Enable XRd forwarding of host-sourced SR-MPLS traffic
+## Enable XRd forwarding of SR-MPLS traffic coming from Linux hosts
-Both the Rome and Amsterdam VM's are pre-loaded with a python client (jalapeno.py) that will execute our Jalapeno network service per the process described above.
-As the client is run it will program a local route or SR-policy with SR/SRv6 encapsulation, which will allow the VM to "self-encapsulate" its outbound traffic, The xrd network will statelessly forward the traffic per the SR/SRv6 encapsulation.

 In order to forward inbound labeled packets received from the Rome and Amsterdam VMs we'll need to enable MPLS forwarding on xrd01's and xrd07's VM-facing interfaces:

 1. Enable MPLS forwarding on the VM-facing interfaces on both xrd01 and xrd07: